Jim Kolbe: After Congress

 Following his career in elected office, Kolbe became a fellow at the German Marshall Fund think tank and a consultant at Kissinger McLarty Associates.
 He focused on issues that were his priorities while he was in Congress—trade, aid, and migration.
 During the fall semesters from 2007 to 2009, he taught a class on trade and globalization at the University of Arizona James E. Rogers College of Law in Tucson.
 He was a member of the board of directors of the International Republican Institute.
 During the 2010 election he broke from the Republican Party to endorse the candidacy of Democrat Andrei Cherny for state treasurer.
 He was also a member of Washington D.C. based think tank the Inter-American Dialogue.

 In September 2010, President Barack Obama appointed Kolbe to the Advisory Committee for Trade Policy and Negotiations.
 Kolbe served on the Board of Advisors for International Relief and Development Inc. He was also a Co-Chairman of the dollar coin alliance.
 Kolbe served on the board of directors of the Committee for a Responsible Federal Budget.

 In 2018, Kolbe left the Republican Party.
 He endorsed Democrat Joe Biden for president in the 2020 presidential election.

+In 2020, Kolbe, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

 Kolbe sat on the Executive Advisory Board for autonomous trucking company TuSimple.
 He joined nine other former members of Congress to co-author a 2021 opinion editorial advocating reforms of Congress.

 Personal life

 Kolbe was married to Sarah Dinham, a professor of educational psychology at the University of Arizona, from 1977 to 1992.
-He and his wife were divorced in that year.
 He was a member of Catalina United Methodist Church.

 Kolbe came out as gay in August 1996 after his vote in favor of the Defense of Marriage Act spurred efforts by some gay rights activists to out him.
 He won re-election that year.
 In 2000, he became the first openly gay person to address the Republican National Convention, although his speech did not address gay rights.
 He was the second openly gay Republican to serve in Congress, the first being Steve Gunderson of Wisconsin.

 In 2013, Kolbe married his partner, Hector Alfonso.
 That year, Kolbe was a signatory to an amicus curiae brief submitted to the U.S. Supreme Court in support of same-sex marriage during the Hollingsworth v.
 Perry case.

 On December 3, 2022, Kolbe died from a stroke at age 80.
 Arizona Governor Doug Ducey ordered flags in the state to be lowered until the evening of December 4 in honor of Kolbe.